akullpp/awesome-java/README.md

 * [Play](https://www.playframework.com/) - Built on Akka, it provides predictable and minimal resource consumption (CPU, memory, threads) for highly-scalable applications in Java and Scala.
 * [PrimeFaces](https://primefaces.org/) - JSF framework with both free and commercial/support versions and frontend components.
 * [Ratpack](https://ratpack.io/) - Set of libraries that facilitate fast, efficient, evolvable and well-tested HTTP applications.
-* [Takes](https://github.com/yegor256/takes) - Opinionated web framework which is build around the concepts of True Object-Oriented Programming and immutablity.
+* [Takes](https://github.com/yegor256/takes) - Opinionated web framework which is built around the concepts of True Object-Oriented Programming and immutability.
-* [Vaadin](https://vaadin.com/home) - Event-driven framework build on top of GWT.
+* [Vaadin](https://vaadin.com/home) - Event-driven framework built on top of GWT.
 Uses server-side architecture with Ajax on the client side.

 # Resources